 Coming back to why you need to do recipe costing, ask yourself this: What’s one of the quickest ways that a restaurant could go bankrupt?
 One surefire way is not having incoming payments that cover business costs!
-As a restaurant owner, if you’re not charging enough money for a dish to make up what it costs you to prepare said dish, your business will be in a lot of trouble.
+As a restaurant owner, if you’re not charging enough money for a dish to make up for what it costs you to prepare a said dish, your business will be in a lot of trouble.
 To avoid this scenario, we’ve put together this 5-step guide on how to do recipe costing the right way.

 Why recipe costing is important for success

 There are a few key reasons why getting recipe costing right is so important for long-term F&B business success:

 The only reliable way to know what price to set for each dish on your menu in order to make a profit is to know how much it costs you to make that dish.
 Accurate price setting is critical if your business is to make a profit.

 Signals when recipe or menu changes need to be made

 If you find that the cost to make a dish is exceeding forecasts, it’s a clear indication that you must either adjust the ingredients in the dish’s recipe to reduce overall costs or perhaps discontinue that item altogether.

 Knowing which of your menu offerings yields the highest profit margins is extremely useful when choosing the best dishes to offer in promotions and specials.